rsyring/zfs-on-root/readme.md

   - Make sure you unmount which exports the zpool.
   - If this errors out the first time you run due to proc, just run it again.

+### Rescue Image

+If you have a separate hard drive, zor can WIPE IT and make it bootable with the current live image.
+Example:

+ ❯ sudo zor create-rescue xubu2404 /dev/disk/by-id/nvme-TOSHIBA-RC100_487PA0XRPW7S --part-prefix toshd

+ This will:

+ * WIPE the given drive
+ * Create an EFI partition and install refind as the default boot image
+ * Create a second partition and clone the partition given.
+Most commonly, the one that represents the current live environment running.

 Troubleshooting
 ----------------